getsentry/sentry.engineering/data/blog/unmasking-session-replay.md

   });
 ```

-After we're doing looking at the whole app that could be a lot of classes to list out.
+After we're done looking at the whole app that could be a lot of classes to list out.
 And in the case of sentry.io we have a CSS build process, so class names look like `<a class="app-8s4it8 e88zkai5">` and will randomly change.
 Very bad for maintenance.

-This appraoch can work, but it can be a maintenance headache.
+This approach can work, but it can be a maintenance headache.
 When new features get built you have to remember to come back and update the list.
 It's also hard to know what should be removed from the list if a feature has been changed or removed.

 But it is safer, because you can be really specific about what to unmask, while leaving everything else masked for privacy.